omni-us/jsonargparse/README.rst

 arguments.
 This behavior can be obtained by using the :py:meth:`.ArgumentParser.link_arguments` method.

-There are two types of links each defined with :code:`apply_on='parse'` and :code:`apply_on='instantiate'`.
+There are two types of links each defined with ``apply_on='parse'`` and ``apply_on='instantiate'``.
 As the names suggest the former are set when calling one of the parse methods and the latter are set when calling :py:meth:`.ArgumentParser.instantiate_classes`.

 For parsing links, source keys can be individual arguments or nested groups.
 The